yvt/refined-theme/README.md

 ### Syntax Highlighting Colour Schemes

-The Soda Light Refined screenshots use a modified version of Espresso Soda.
+The Soda Light Refined screenshots use a modified version of Espresso Soda and the Soda Dark Refined screenshots use a modified version of Monokai Soda.

-If you'd like to use the syntax highlighting scheme shown in the screenshots:
+If you'd like to use the syntax highlighting schemes shown in the screenshots:

 * Download [colour-scheme.zip](http://mcafaro.com/soda-refined-theme/colour-scheme.zip)
 * Unzip and place the extracted `tmtheme` files in the Sublime Text 2 `Packages/User` folder